 Whether a will or living trust is a better vehicle for estate planning is highly individual.
 Living trusts can help avoid the inconvenience of going through probate but may require that your designated trustee works with an attorney regardless.
 Also, a living trust document cannot name a guardian for children, so even if you’ve got a trust established, you may still need a will to manage that aspect of your estate plan.

-What Does My Living Trust Cost Cover?
+What Do My Living Trust Expenses Cover?

 Also, using an attorney provides a greater degree of security because your estate can pursue litigation against that attorney if your estate plan was negligently or improperly crafted.